-The cooked food will be placed on nicely round- cut plantain leaves and offer to Emoinu Ima at the fire place.
-This same fire is offered at the gate of the house to the god spirits known as Hanu-Kokchao and Hanu Leikham.
+The cooked food is placed on round- cut plantain leaves and offered to Emoinu Ima at the fire place.
+This same fire is offered at the gate of the house to the guarding spirits.
 After this the family will dine together.
 An unusual tradition of climbing of the Hills is also observed.
-The villagers limb upto nearby hill tops.
+The villagers limb up to nearby hill tops.
 It is believed that this enables them to rise to heights in their worldly life.

 In Manipur, the Cheiraoba festival is observed on 2 different days- the Sajibu Nongma Panba, which is the first day of Sajibu by traditional Sanamahi Laininglup and on the day of Charak Puja of Bengal which was introduced by Bhagyachandra Maharaja.
 The first one is following lunar year and the second is of the solar year astrologically.
 It is assumed that on the first day of Sajibu month the cosmic Universal God, Sidaba Lainingthou Sanamahi stays on the altar of the house which is kept in the south west corner waiting for the offerings from his devotees.

 During this month all seeds sown in the previous month of Lamda sprouts.
 It is believed that seeds of 9 kinds of species like humans, animals, fishes, insects, mosquitoes, trees, bamboos, pulses and plants have sprouted.
 They show their heads like horns of deer as designed by God.
 The day of the Cheiraoba festival is considered to be the most sacred day.